-- 15 Participation A minimum of thirty clock hours of observation and participation in classroom work in a formal learning environment.
-Weekly seminars on camlus.
-Students should plan a schedule which will enable them to have blocks of time, such as a morning or afternoon, free of regular classes.
-Prerequisite: sophomore standing and acceptance by the Coordinator of Professional Laboratory Experiences and Staff. - 178 Secondary Methods and Procedures This course is designed to prepare students for teaching in the secondary school.
+15 PARTICIPATION A minimum of thirty clock hours of observation and participation in classroom work in a formal learning environment.
+Weekly seminars on campus.
+Students should plan a schedule which will enable them to have blocks of time, such as a morning or afternoon, free or regular classes.
+Prerequisite: Sophomore standing and acceptance by the Coordinator of Professional Laboratory Experiences.
+Two hours.
+Coordinator of Professional Laboratory Experiences and Staff.

+178 SECONDARY METHODS AND PROCEDURES This course is designed to prepare students for teaching in the secondary school.
 Experiences such as microteaching, role playing, classroom simulation, analysis of classroom behavior, and preparation of individualized materials are integral portions of the course.
-Prerequisite: satisfactory completion of Ed.
-145 & 146, senior standing, and acceptance in a teacher education program.
+Prerequisite: Satisfactory completion of Ed.
+145 & 146, Senior standing, and acceptance in a teacher education program.
 Three hours.
+Roberts.

-Mr. Roberts. - 179 Secondary Methods and Procedures in Special Subject Areas (Latin, mathematics, romance languages, and social studies.)
-Prerequisite: prior or simultaneous enrollment in Ed.
+179 SECONDARY METHODS AND PROCEDURES IN SPECIAL SUBJECT AREAS (Latin, mathematics, romance languages, and social studies.)
+Prerequisite: Prior or simultaneous enrollment in Ed.
 178 and acceptance in a teacher education program.
-Variable credit, two or three hours, i.e. Latin 3 hrs., mathematics 3 hrs., romance language 3 hrs. and social studies 3 hrs.
+Variable credit, two or three hours, i.e. Latin three hours, mathematics three hours, romance language three hours and social studies three hours.
 (English majors enroll in Ed.
 Eng.
 182 and Speech majors in Ed.
 Speech 294.
 Speech minors are encouraged to enroll in 294.)
+Staff.

-Staff. - 181 STUDENT TEACHING Teaching in the elementary or secondary schools under the guidance of cooperating teachers, principals, and college supervisors.
+181 STUDENT TEACHING Teaching in the elementary or secondary schools under the guidance of cooperating teachers, principals, and college supervisors.
 For most undergraduates this is a full-time, 16 weeks, 12 credit experience during a semester.
-Prerequisite: acceptance in a teacher education program, and acceptance by the Coordinator of Professional Laboratory Experiences.
+Prerequisite: Acceptance in a teacher education program, and acceptance by the Coordinator of Professional Laboratory Experiences.
 Variable credit, three to twelve hours.
-Coordinator of Professional Laboratory Experiences and Staff. - 182 SEMINAR FOR PROSPECTIVE TEACHERS OF ENGLISH (see page 217 English 182). - 217 Secondary School Curriculum Principles and problems in curriculum development.
+Coordinator of Professional Laboratory Experiences and Staff.

+182 SEMINAR FOR PROSPECTIVE TEACHERS OF ENGLISH (see page 228 English 182).

+217 SECONDARY SCHOOL CURRICULUM Principles and problems in curriculum development.
 An analysis of recent curricular innovations in American secondary schools.
-Prerequisite: twelve hours of education and related areas.
+Prerequisite: Twelve hours of education and related areas.
 Three hours.
+Abruscato.

-Mr. Abruscato. - 223 Reading Programs in Secondary Schools and Colleges Relationship of reading to learning; study of organization, instructional procedures, and materials for developing reading improvement programs for secondary and college students; reading in content areas.
-Prerequisite: twelve hours in education and/or related areas or consent of instructor.
+223 READING PROGRAMS IN SECONDARY SCHOOLS AND COLLEGES Relationship of reading to learning; study of organization, instructional procedures, and materials for developing reading improvement programs for secondary and college students; reading in content areas.
+Prerequisite: Twelve hours in education and/or related areas or consent of instructor.
 Three hours.
+Lang.

+294 SEMINAR FOR PROSPECTIVE TEACHERS OF COMMUNICATIONS (see page 192 C & T 294.)

-Mrs. Lang. - 294 Seminar for Prospective Teachers of Communications (see page 183 C&T 294). - 295, 296, 297, 298 LABORATORY EXPERIENCE IN EDUCATION Supervised field work designed to give student experience in specialized areas for their professional development.
-Prerequisite: permission of the Coordinator of Professional Laboratory Experiences.
+295, 296, 297, 298 LABORATORY EXPERIENCE IN EDUCATION Supervised field work designed to give students experience in specialized areas for their professional development.
+Prerequisite: Permission of the Coordinator of Professional Laboratory Experiences.
 Credit as arranged.
 Coordinator of Professional Laboratory Experiences and Staff.